GamerdingerA/agamerdinger/content/teaching/virksomhedsstrategi/03-collecting-network-data/index.en.markdown

   - Teaching
 tags:
 description: 'Session on how to collecting network data'
-summary: 'In this session, You will learn how to subset the data set "den" by sectors, and how to collect network data from a website called "orbis".
-Last, we will see how to visualize a two-mode network and to add network attributes'
+summary: 'In this session, You will learn how to subset the data set den17 by tags, and how to collect network data from Orbis.
+Last, we cover how to visualize a two-mode network and to add network attributes'
 ---

 ## Session 3 - collection and construction of network data